spxtr/spxtr.github.io/hoffstuff.md

 $$\left\lvert \mathrm{Tr} \prod_{m=0}^q \begin{pmatrix} \epsilon - 2\cos(2\pi m \alpha - \nu) & -1 \\\\ 1 & 0\end{pmatrix} \right\rvert \leq 4$$

 Define the matrix like so.
-I use unicode for identifiers so that it's more clear how the code maps to the equations.

 ```
 def A(ε, m, α, ν):
     return np.array([[ε - 2*np.cos(2*np.pi*m*α - ν), -1], [1, 0]])
 ```

 We need a rational list of magnetic fields and energies to compute this trace at.
 If you want a higher quality fan, add more prime numbers to the list, or increase the resolution of energies.
+The butterfly is symmetric above \\(1/2\\) so we can save computation time by only computing one half of it.

 ```
 αs = []